wlockwood/lits/devnotes.md

 Should we store encoded faces somewhere in the IPTC data?
 This would make recovering from a lost/corrupt database very fast.

 # Visualizations
-(Part of WGU's capstone requirements)
+Part of WGU's capstone requirements.

+Create a separate script to extract data from the database and create charts.

+Plotly or Matplotlib.
+Others?

+Visualization ideas:
 * Number of people in pictures
 * Number of people in pictures over time
 * Person content over time based on image capture time